Vundabar

 Vundabar is an American indie rock band from Boston, Massachusetts.
 The band consists of Brandon Hagen (vocals, guitar), Drew McDonald (drums, synthesizer), and Zack Abramo (bass).
-Vundabar is most well known for their 2015 song "Alien Blues", which went viral on TikTok in 2021.
+Vundabar is most well known for their 2015 song "Alien Blues," which went viral on TikTok in 2021.

 Vundabar released their first full-length album in 2013 titled Antics.
 In 2015, they released their second album titled Gawk.
 In February 2018, Vundabar released their third album, titled Smell Smoke which was recorded by Keith Abrams at Headroom Studios in Philadelphia.
 Their fourth album Either Light was released in 2020.
-Vundabar released their fifth full-length album Devil for the Fire on 15 April 2022.
+Vundabar released their fifth full-length album Devil for the Fire on April 15, 2022.

 On September 16, 2022, they released a musical compilation entitled Good Old, and on May 5, 2023, they released the singles Digital Forest and Sugar Pill.
 From June 2024 to March 6, 2025, five singles were released for their sixth full-length album, Surgery And Pleasure, which was released by Loma Vista Recordings on March 7, 2025.
+Almost a year later, on March 6, 2026, Surgery And Pleasure (Deluxe) was released, containing five singles.